 Parts of the franchise with their own trope pages include:

 Otherwise this franchise provides examples of:

 - Amplified Animal Aptitude: Lassie is capable of a lot of heroic feats without ever needing to talk.

 - Animals Lack Attributes: Lassie is a female dog (note the root of the name is Lass not Lad) played by males with their belly hair coiffed very carefully to cover up the naughty bits.

 - A Boy and His X: Boy and his dog.
 Different boy in each version, but always apparently the same dog.

-- Heroic Dog/Heroic Pet Story: One of best known examples.
+- Heroic Dog: One of best known examples.